Kong/docs.konghq.com/app/_src/gateway/upgrade/blue-green.md

 Compared to dual-cluster and in-place upgrades, blue-green upgrades consume less resources since there is no extra database required, and still allow for no business downtime.

-Support from Kong for upgrades using this strategy is limited.
-Though blue-green upgrades are supported, it is nearly impossible to fully cover all migration tests, because we have to cover all combinations, given the number of {{site.base_gateway}} versions, upgrade strategies, and deployment modes.

 {:.important}
+> **Important**: Support from Kong for upgrades using this strategy is limited.
+Though blue-green upgrades are supported, it is nearly impossible to fully cover all migration tests, because we have to cover all combinations, given the number of {{site.base_gateway}} versions, upgrade strategies, features adopted, and deployment modes.
+> <br><br>
-> **Important**: In traditional mode, blue-green migration support is available starting in 2.8.2.x.
+> In traditional mode, blue-green upgrades are available starting in 2.8.2.x.
 If you have a {{site.base_gateway}} 2.8.x version earlier than 2.8.2.x, upgrade to at least 2.8.2.0 before starting any upgrades to the 3.x series.

 ## Prerequisites